Genealogy in Siano

 MARIA SS.
 ANNUNZIATA – P.zza Maria Ss.
 Annunziata

-For our experience, if you plan to come here to visit Siano, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Siano we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 CAN SOMEONE REACH OUT TO ME PLEASE